-In 2016, the average annual wage for workers in high SET employment industries in North Carolina was \$91,232, nearly \$44,000 (or nearly 100 percent) greater than average wages for all industries in the state [1.3C].
-This pattern reflects national patterns, in which the high SET employment average wage of \$104,058 is nearly twice the average wage for all industries.
+In 2018, the average annual wage for workers in high SET employment industries in North Carolina was \$98,058, more than \$47,000 (or nearly 100 percent) greater than the average wage for workers in all industries in the state, \$50,768 [1.3C].
+This pattern reflects national patterns, in which the high SET employment average wage of \$112,065 is nearly twice the average wage for all industries, \$57,265.

 Within North Carolina, the vast majority of counties have an average annual wage lower than the state average.
-Only six counties-Durham, Mecklenburg, Wake, Orange, Forsyth, and Iredell-had a 2016 average wage higher than the state average; only three counties-Durham, Mecklenburg, and Wake-had a 2016 average wage higher than the U.S. average [1.3D].
+Only five counties-Durham, Mecklenburg, Wake, Orange, and Forsyth-had a 2018 average wage higher than the state average; only three counties-Durham, Mecklenburg, and Wake-had a 2018 average wage higher than the U.S. average [1.3D].
 This pattern reflects the fact that high-wage, innovation-based jobs typically are concentrated in a few, typically urban, counties (see indicators 4.1 and 4.2).

-North Carolina's average annual wage in 2016 was below the average annual wage for the nation as a whole and for all comparison states.
+North Carolina's average annual wage in 2018 was below the average annual wage for the nation as a whole and for all comparison states.
 However, average wages in North Carolina have increased over time, and this increase has been slightly higher than the growth experienced by the country as a whole.
 Overall, the wage picture in North Carolina is improving somewhat but is still lower than it should be.
 A key way to increase wages is to increase the number of workers employed in high SET industries and other knowledge-based industries.
 Growth in these occupations will lead to higher standards of living for North Carolinians, increased consumer spending, and economic growth across the state.